fortanix/terraform-provider-dsm/docs/resources/api.md

 subcategory: ""
 description: |-
   Triggers the DSM API using the details provided in the request.
+  Note
+  Never DELETE terraform-managed resources using dsm_api resource, this can corrupt state and cause drift.
 ---

 # dsm_api (Resource)

 Triggers the DSM API using the details provided in the request.

+## Note
+Never DELETE terraform-managed resources using dsm_api resource, this can corrupt state and cause drift.

 ## Example Usage